Best online savings accounts

 - Transfers are slow between banks.
 If your linked account is with a different bank, your transactions may not be instant.

 - No bank branches or debit cards.
-Many online savings accounts aren’t supported by physical bank branches or debit cards, which could be inconvenient if you rely on them.
+Many online savings accounts – including those from digital-only providers – aren’t supported by physical bank branches or debit cards, which could be inconvenient if you rely on them.

 Frequently asked questions